Paxxs/Cluttered-bucket/README.md

 ## How to use and adopt this bucket

-1. Fork this repository
+1. Fork / Clone this repository
-    1. Could be just downloaded as zip
+    - Cloning manually as zip is preferred as you will have `issues` available for your bucket
-        1. But you will lose track about upstream changes
+        - You can always add upstream repository using command line (see Step 8)
 1. Give your bucket in new name inside github project settings
 1. Add proper description of repository
     - Information about what type of manifests could be found here